DigitalHarborFoundation/mc-setup/tools-setup.md

 - Optional: Pin to the Dock.

 ## Minecraft Tools
 I grouped together all of the server tools that are needed in the environment.
 I packaged them into a zip folder.
+The reason for this is that you need the version of the Spigot server to match the version of Minecraft (just like with full Minecraft).
+MinecraftEDU works similarly.

+I tried to get the Python Minecraft API to interact with MinecreaftEDU's internal server, but ran into issues with Raspberry Juice.
+My solution was to pre-bundle all of these tools and then have the youth unpack the zip and run _start.sh_ from a terminal prompt to launch the server.

 - Download link for the tools: [Minecraft Tools Pack](http://dhf-website.s3.amazonaws.com/files/minecraft-tools.zip)
 - Download the .zip and move it from _Downloads_ to _Documents_.